Russell Hotel, The Rocks: Acquisition by Thomas Brennan

 The owner of the hotel, Brennan died at his home, Cattai Villa, Old Canterbury, Road, Summer Hill in June 1894.
 In the following October, Alfred James Powell, postal officer of Goulburn, and Thomas Read, solicitor of Sydney, acquired the property title.
 Their ownership was relatively short lived, and may, therefore, have been bequeathed the property by Brennan, for in May 1896 the property was sold to Tooth & Co.
-Ltd. In September 1896, Tooth & Co. entered into a long term lease of the hotel with Michael Norris.
+In September 1896, Tooth & Co. entered into a long term lease of the hotel with Michael Norris.
 Norris and his associates continued to manage the hotel until 1911.

 Resumption by the NSW Government

 The bubonic plague broke out in Sydney in January 1900.
 Government authorities had done little to stem the potential for outbreak, but the general panic of the early part of 1900 prompted effective and expensive responses in the form of cleansing, rat catching, enforced quarantine and ultimately resumption of private property including all of The Rocks area.
-The Rocks was initially under the administration of The Rocks Resumption Board aside from the foreshore areas and later the Sydney Harbour Trust and its successor the Maritime Services Board (MSB) through to the 1970s.
+The Rocks was initially under the administration of The Rocks Resumption Board aside from the foreshore areas and later the Sydney Harbour Trust and its successor the Maritime Services Board through to the 1970s.

-The history of the Russell Hotel (Port Jackson) for the early decades of the twentieth century is representative of the broader changes taking place in The Rocks with the commercial licensed operation continuing until 1923 under Tooth & Co.'s lease from the government (head leases were taken out in October 1900, February 1914 and November 1918) and managed by the following publicans:
+The history of the Russell Hotel (Port Jackson) for the early decades of the twentieth century is representative of the broader changes taking place in The Rocks with the commercial licensed operation continuing until 1923 under Tooth & Co's lease from the government (head leases were taken out in October 1900, February 1914 and November 1918) and managed by the following publicans: